jaimetur/PhotoMigrator/help/3-synology-photos.md

 - To execute this Extra Mode, you can use the Flag: _'-srAll, --synology-remove-all-assets'_
 - Optionally ALL the Assets associated to each Album can be deleted If you also include the argument '-rAlbAss, --remove-albums-assets'

-> [!IMPORTANT]
+  > **⚠ IMPORTANT:**
   > This process is irreversible and will clean all the Albums (and optionally also all the assets included) from your Synology Photos account.
 Use it if you are completelly sure of what you are doing.

   > ### Example of use:
   ```